-(6) Includes net increase or decrease to dealer commercial paper, and purchases and maturity of investments.
+(6) Includes net increase or decrease to dealer commercial paper, member commercial paper and select notes, and purchases and maturity of investments.

-As displayed in Table 33, we currently project long-term advances of \$1,619 million over the next 12 months, which we anticipate will exceed anticipated loan repayments over the same period of \$1,301 million by approximately \$318 million.
+As displayed in Table 33, we currently project long-term advances of \$2,108 million over the next 12 months, which we anticipate will exceed anticipated loan repayments over the same period of \$1,445 million by approximately \$663 million.
 The estimates presented above are developed at a particular point in time based on our expected future business growth and funding.
 Our actual results and future estimates may vary, perhaps significantly, from the current projections, as a result of changes in market conditions, management actions or other factors.